fbpx

 Generally speaking, payment online or by card is safer than carrying cash, whether you’re the payer or the payee.

-James Henry went into detail, explaining how SumUp guarantees the safety of their users:
+James Henry went into detail, explaining how SumUp guarantees the safety of its users:

 This certification means that a fire and security business using a mobile terminal that’s PCI-DSS compliant can guarantee secure transactions to their customers.